 Interest rates work by paying you for keeping your money in an account with a financial institution.
 While traditional banks pay interest on their savings accounts, they can be quite low compared to savings vehicles like high-yield savings accounts offered by online banks, CDs and money market accounts.
 By taking a little time to shop around and find the right fit, you should be able to find the right savings vehicle to help you stash cash for emergencies or a future goal…and earn money while doing so.

-One great option to consider comes from SoFi: Our Checking and Savings linked accounts offer a 1.25% APY when you sign up with direct deposit.
-That rate is 41 times the national checking account average.
+One great option to consider comes from SoFi: Our Checking and Savings linked accounts offer a competitive APY when you sign up with direct deposit.
 And we charge no monthly, minimum balance, or overdraft fees.
 These accounts are a great way to help your money grow faster.

 What is the average interest rate for a savings account?